 Fairmont Sanur Beach Bali is a world-clas all-suite-and-villa luxury resort set amidst four hectares of lush tropical gardens.
 Only 25 minutes’ drive-away from the Ngurah Rai International Airport, the property is located along 200 meters of golden beach in Sanur district.
 Once a fishing village, today’s Sanur is bursting with historical charm and a hub for Balinese art, culture and tradition, hidden from the hustle and bustle of the city.

 The beautiful islands of Gili are made up of three islets, namely Gili Trawangan, Gili Meno and Gili Air.
 Gili Islands are located near the coastline of Lombok Island’s northwest, each of which are blessed with swaying palm trees and white sandy beaches, as well as their well-preserved dive sites.
-A popular activity to do while in Gili is snorkeling with the sea turtles and visiting the turtle hatchery farm at Gili Trawangan.
+A popular activity to do while in Gili is snorkelling with the sea turtles and visiting the turtle hatchery farm at Gili Trawangan.
 For fans of watersports and island-hopping, you can opt to go stand up paddling (SUP) or kayaking.
 You can also learn to surf and discover the underwater world on the glass-bottom boat.

 Conquer Mount Rinjani

-Mount Rinjani is the second highest volcano in Indonesia and is one of the highlights of Lombok
+Mount Rinjani is the second-highest volcano in Indonesia and is one of the highlights of Lombok

 Trek to the Tiu Kelep Waterfall

-In the hills of Lombok you can find a lot of waterfalls.
+In the hills of Lombok, you can find a lot of waterfalls.
 The setting is beautiful, with lush tropical jungle surrounding the falls.

-Lounge on the Selong Belanak Beach
+Lounge on white sandy Beach